Full Mouth Reconstruction

 Severe dental damage affects every aspect of your life.
 You avoid certain foods because chewing hurts.
 You hide your smile in photos.
 You feel self-conscious in professional and social situations.
 Years of decay, wear, or trauma have left your teeth broken, worn down, or missing entirely, and the thought of extensive treatment feels overwhelming.

-At Complete Dentistry, our cosmetic dentistry services include comprehensive full mouth reconstruction that addresses every damaged tooth in a coordinated treatment plan.
+At Complete Dentistry, our restorative dentistry services include comprehensive full mouth reconstruction that addresses every damaged tooth in a coordinated treatment plan.
 Dr. David Crumpton has spent nearly 30 years helping patients rebuild their smiles through complex restorative procedures, combining his training from the Pikos Institute and Kois Center with advanced technology to deliver transformative results.

 What Full Mouth Reconstruction Addresses